-Allow yourself ample time to prepare and complete your documents for Japan visa application.
+Allow yourself ample time to prepare and complete your documents for the Japan visa application.
 This will help you spot anything wrong or lacking and make necessary adjustments before you apply for a visa.

-4. Provide additional supporting documents.
+4. Provide additional supporting documents

 For higher chances of approval, you can provide documents—in addition to the Japan visa requirements—proving you’ll come back to the Philippines within your visa’s validity period.